boazbk/crypto/lec_12_lattices.md

 Like it or not (and cryptographers typically don't) Gaussian elimination _is_ possible in the real world and the scheme above is completely insecure.
 However, the Gaussian elimination algorithm is extremely _brittle_.
 Errors tend to be amplified when you combine equations.
-This is usually thought of as a bad thing, and numerical analysis is much about dealing with issue.
+This is usually thought of as a bad thing, and numerical analysis is much about dealing with this issue.
 However, from the cryptographic point of view, these errors can be our saving grace and enable us to salvage the security of the ridiculous scheme above.